Es Tut Mir Leid Bedeutung

 • "Es tut mir wirklich leid": Similar to "sehr leid," "wirklich leid" (really sorry) conveys sincerity and genuine remorse.
 It shows you're truly sorry for your actions.

 • "Es tut mir leid, dass...": This allows you to specify what you're apologizing for.
-For example, "Es tut mir leid, dass ich zu spät bin" (I'm sorry that I'm late).
+To give you an idea, "Es tut mir leid, dass ich zu spät bin" (I'm sorry that I'm late).
 This is particularly useful for clarifying the reason behind your apology.

 • Combining with Explanations: Following "es tut mir leid" with a brief explanation can show you understand why your actions were wrong and that you're taking responsibility.
-For example, "Es tut mir leid, dass ich deine Vase kaputt gemacht habe.
+As an example, "Es tut mir leid, dass ich deine Vase kaputt gemacht habe.
 Ich bin einfach sehr ungeschickt."
 (I'm sorry that I broke your vase.
 I'm just very clumsy.)

 • Adding "bitte": Adding "bitte" (please) after "es tut mir leid" softens the apology and adds a plea for understanding and forgiveness.
 "Es tut mir leid, bitte verzeih mir" (I'm sorry, please forgive me) is a more formal and heartfelt apology.